PrismaticFlower/BF2MemExt/README.md

 ## Current Patches

+- DLC Mission Limit Extension.
+Increased from 500 to 4096.
+This lets more mods be installed at once, provided that don't conflict and no other limits are hit.
 - Runtime Heap Extension.
 This makes it **much** harder for modders to hit "Allocating X bytes failed - no free blocks left in Heap 5 (Runtime)" errors.
 - SoundParameterized Layer Limit Extension.
 This keeps maps with lot's of flyers and entities that use `EngineSound` from crashing.